JeffEmery/remix-client-azure/README.md

-The server code in `./api/request-handler/index.ts` imports the [Remix Server Adapter for Azure Functions](https://www.npmjs.com/package/remix-azure) and exports the `handler` that is built by _requiring_ the Remix Application server code previously compiled into `./api/build`.
+The server code in `./api/request-handler/index.ts` imports the [Remix Server Adapter for Azure Functions](https://www.npmjs.com/package/remix-azure) and exports the `handler` that is built by _requiring_ the Remix Application server code compiled into `./api/build`.

 ## Building the Remix Server for the Azure Function